 Regulatory changes and the derived implications for the RACHP Industry are constantly increasing.
 The main driver for those changes are environmental concerns (health), resource efficiency and mitigation of climate change.
 The EU F-gas regulation is considered a front runner, preceding the Kigali Amendment to the Montreal Protocol and going beyond the latter.
-The legal text as of November 2023 still needs final polishing and it is recommended to access detailed information in the official text.

 The review of the EU F-Gas regulation:

 The first EU F-gas regulation came into force in 2006 with a focus on containment and service.
 In 2015 the second version came into force, introducing the phase down of high GWP hydrofluorocarbon (HFC) refrigerants.
-In October 2023 the third version was finally agreed.
+On February 20, 2024 the new EU F-gas regulation was published in the official Journal of the EU.

 The latter is an extremely ambitious regulation with a long-term full phase out of F-gases.

-The EU and the US phase down are illustrated in Figure 1 where the 2015 F-gas regulation is shown in comparison with the new 2023 agreed phase down.
+The EU and the US phase down are illustrated in Figure 1 where the 2015 F-gas regulation is shown in comparison with the new 2024 agreed phase down.
 From 2025 the quota is reduced significantly compared to the previous phase-down and from 2030 the available amount of F-gases even for service is challenged.

 The quota allocation mechanism has in principle not changed but the previously exempted Metered Dose Inhalers (MDI’s) will be included in the quota as of 2025.
 Specific sub-quota allocations are made for MDI’s and the available amount for the RACHP industry is consequently reduced with a significant percentage which still has to be exactly specified.
 The allocation mechanism can be found in the Annex VIII of the Regulation.